ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IOnePointAccess.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IOnePointAccess.summary_option`
+              - Summary option that specifies the level of detail to provide in the computed results.
             * - :py:attr:`~ansys.stk.core.stkobjects.IOnePointAccess.start_time`
+              - Gets or sets the start time.
+Uses current animation time if none is entered.
             * - :py:attr:`~ansys.stk.core.stkobjects.IOnePointAccess.stop_time`
+              - Gets or sets the stop time.
+Uses current animation time if none is entered.
+Set this to the same value as StartTime to report at a single time.
             * - :py:attr:`~ansys.stk.core.stkobjects.IOnePointAccess.step_size`
+              - Gets or sets the step size.
+Default is 60 seconds.
             * - :py:attr:`~ansys.stk.core.stkobjects.IOnePointAccess.output_to_file`
+              - Whether to output to a file.
             * - :py:attr:`~ansys.stk.core.stkobjects.IOnePointAccess.output_file`
+              - If set to do so, results will be output to a file with this name.

 Import detail